Slight Side: Ascents

 One possible ascent of Slight Side is from Eskdale and this is often completed in conjunction with Scafell, and possibly Scafell Pike as well.
 The ascent may be started at the hamlet of Boot.
 It takes the path which passes Eel Tarn and Stony Tarn before crossing bouldery ground to climb the broad ridge to the summit.
 Scafell stands 2 km to the north and is reached by a vertical ascent of 230 metre.
 The fell can be bagged with little effort while descending to Eskdale from Scafell by the southern ridge.

 Summit

-The summit of Slight Side is a fine rocky peak and is listed by Alfred Wainwright as one of the six best summits in the Lake District, calling it “rocky, shapely, well defined and can be attained only by a rough final scramble”.
-The highlight of the view from the summit is the vista westward towards the sea.
+The summit of Slight Side features prominent rock formations and is included by Alfred Wainwright in his selection of the six best summits in the Lake District, where he describes it as "rocky, shapely, well defined and can be attained only by a rough final scramble."
+The summit offers expansive views westward toward the Irish Sea.